-If you are looking at the Layla and Saatva mattresses, you may have trouble choosing between them.
-They are both comfortable, well-made mattresses.
+If someone is looking at the Layla and Saatva mattresses, they may have trouble choosing between them because they are both comfortable, well-made mattresses.

 Click here to get the highest available discount on Layla.

-- The Layla is more affordable than the Saatva.
+- The Layla is more affordable than the Saatva by a noticeable amount.

 - The Layla has a memory foam feel, while the Saatva has a traditional innerspring feel with a pillow-top.

-- The Saatva is firmer than the soft side of the Layla.
-The firm side of the Layla is firmer than the Saatva.
+- The Saatva is firmer than the soft side of the Layla, and the firm side of the Layla is firmer than the Saatva.

 Click here to get the best deal on Saatva.